vrachv/EFT-optimization/README.md

 ## Guidelines
 This guide is designed to improve performance in the game Escape from Tarkov.
+We aren't responsible for your actions on your computer.

 If you think this guide can be improved, please let me know.